 The purpose of these grants are to promote and support health, physical fitness, and outdoor education activities and curriculum offered at the Springfield Public Schools.
 Special consideration is given to those applications whose projects utilize SKYCamp.
 Grants up to $1,000 will be awarded.
 Funds can be used for development of curriculum, educator training, equipment, supplies, transportation, and/or other resources.
-Grant applications will be reviewed and selected in the fall for projects to occur in the 2018-19 calendar year.
+Grant applications will be reviewed and selected in the fall for projects to occur in the 2019-2020 academic year.

 From 1961 to 1985, Frank Sherman was an administrator of health, physical education and athletics for Springfield Public Schools.
 He passed away in 2010.
 Frank, also a long-time member of Springfield Kiwanis, was instrumental in building the Springfield Kiwanis Youth Camp better know as SKYCamp located near Fall Creek.
 He felt strongly that the complete education of students needed to include healthy lifestyles with plenty of exercise and recreation opportunities and exposure to joys and beauties of the great outdoors.